Tuesday, October 22, 2024

 How does this self-righteousness develop?

-Many, who live among the Christian community and profess to be Christians, are aware of the high ¹moral standards Christ calls us to e.g. love your enemies, love God with all you are and have, always treat others as you wish to be treated, be grateful for all things at all times, especially the hard things etc.
+Many, who live in the Christian community and profess to be Christians, are aware of the high ¹moral standards Christ calls us to e.g. love your enemies, love God with all you are and have, always treat others as you wish to be treated, be grateful for all things at all times, especially the hard things etc.

 But they do not know the power necessary to live these out - i.e. a heart moved by love, not by ²mere will power.